 More on why this matters

-“If there is one space that all vulnerable people should be able to rely on to prioritize their safety, it is in healthcare settings, including long term care facilities…removal of universal masking directives in healthcare settings does not uphold a human rights centred approach to public health.”
+“If there is one space that all vulnerable people should be able to rely on to prioritize their safety, it is in healthcare settings…removal of universal masking directives in healthcare settings does not uphold a human rights centred approach to public health.”

 Further resources for journalists here.